Q: What materials do you use? How many layers of sealant? What brushes? etc

 Q: Why won’t you recommend a specific brand or tell me exactly which sealant you recommend, etc?

 A: I don’t advertise for free for anybody.
-And frankly, the brands I’d accept even a paid sponsorship from make a very short list.
-On the whole, as long as you’re using supplies from good manufacturers it’s all fine.
+And the brands I’d accept even a paid sponsorship from make a very short list.
+On the whole, as long as you’re using supplies from good manufacturers and you’re using them correctly, it’s all fine.

 Pretty much all policy and general service questions are answered here in the terms you agree to when commissioning me.